HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/Script Enforcement and PowerShell Constrained Language Mode in WDAC App Control Policies.md

 ## PowerShell Engine Behavior

-When a WDAC policy with script enforcement is deployed and you try to import an unauthorized module, you might see different errors.
+When an App Control policy with script enforcement is deployed and you try to import an unauthorized module, you might see different errors.
 For instance, you might see an error about classes not being allowed or other reasons for a module not being able to load, but in essence, the PowerShell engine is trying to load the module in Constrained Language Mode and the module is failing to meet the requirements, most likely because:

 * The module you're trying to load is not signed
 * The module you're trying to load is signed but the certificate's root is not trusted by the system